whytekieran/Data-Representation-Project/README.md

 });
 ```

 This function uses the get() method from the JQuery library.
 It retrieves a URL and the data it contains.
-These methods are nested inside one another.
+These get() methods are nested inside one another.
 We use the first get() method to grab data from the URL which could be something general like all the parks ID numbers.
 Then using the nested get() method we can pass in the URL containing more specific data.
 This could be the name of the park, its location etc.

 If we had many parks which is most likely, then we will have many ID numbers.
-So to get information about every park we could loop through the data supplied from the function inside the first get() method like the following:
+So to get information about every park we could loop through the data supplied from the anonymous function inside the first get() method like the following:

 ```javascript
    for(var i = 0; i < 5; ++i)